 I was thinking how this contractor has falsely advertised his abilities over the years.
 How can consumers better protect themselves?
 Below are a couple ideas.

-2. Analyze their portfolio.
+- Analyze their portfolio.
 Are there mature landscapes or are all the pictures taken the day the job is finished before problems can occur with the work or the client.
-Mature projects prove that jobs has held up over the years and might mean that a long term relationship exists between client and contractor.
+Mature projects prove that jobs have held up over the years and might mean that a long term relationship exists between client and contractor.

 What other strategies can you think of that can help your fellow consumers from fraudulent contractors?
 Let’s hear your thoughts by clicking the “leave a comment” link below.